microscopic-image-analysis/geosss/README.md

 As shown in our [paper](https://doi.org/10.48550/arXiv.2301.08056), our algorithms have outperformed standard MCMC algorithms such as random-walk Metropolis-Hastings (RWMH) and Hamiltonian Monte Carlo (HMC) for spherical distributions.
 The package also includes the implementation of RWMH and a fine-tuned HMC.

-Example: Comparing our samplers (top row) vs RWMH and HMC (bottom row) for a target that is a mixture of von Mises-Fisher distribution on a 2-sphere with concentration parameter $\kappa=100$ using $10^3$ samples.
-Our samplers explore all modes, while RWMH and HMC get stuck in a single mode.
+Example: Comparing our samplers (top row) vs RWMH and HMC (bottom row) for a target that is a mixture of von Mises-Fisher distribution on a 2-sphere with concentration parameter $\kappa=80$ using $10^3$ samples.
+Our samplers explore all modes, while RWMH and HMC gets stuck in a single mode.
 Check the full demo under [demo_vMF.py]().

 ![animation_vMF](https://github.com/ShantanuKodgirwar/geosss/blob/main/assets/anim_vMF.gif)